The Executive Order on AI

 For context, Google, Microsoft, OpenAI and Anthropic launched a lobbying effort for AI regulation called the Frontier Model Forum, and appear focused on proprietary tools and commercial licensing.
 Conversely, Facebook, Shopify and Andreesen Horowitz have lined up behind open source.
 Click on the legend to select the bottom two dots.
 This will reveal the public statements from these two factions, respectively.
 It reveals that:

 None of the industry voices have mentioned equity or fairness.
 Though neither of the 2 factions have said much publicly, the Frontier Model Forum lobby are more focused on the lab, and the role of experts in building models.
-One of the Frontier Forum texts mentions the need to ‘help the public understand’ – betraying an exclusive expert view and a teacher/learner mindset.
+One of the Frontier Forum texts mentions the need to ‘help the public understand’ – suggesting an emphasis on the expert view (and possibly a teacher/learner mindset).
 They mention nothing about transparency.

 The open sourcers are focused on transparency.
 Paragraphs from their statement, fall entirely within the “responsible development and safeguards” narrative.
 Their argument is simple: More access and transparency is the best safeguard.